 When a LTE radio link failure is detected, the IPsec tunnel between the UE and the LWIP SeGW shall be released, either by the eNB informing the LWIP-SeGW of this event, or at the UE.
 Both the LWIP-SeGW and the UE shall delete the LWIP-PSK.

 If the IPsec tunnel between the UE and the LWIP-SeGW is released due to WLAN connectivity issues, a fresh LWIP IPsec tunnel set up may be performed when WLAN wireless connectivity is restored.

-Annex (informative): Change history
+Annex I (informative): Change history